tazama-lf/docs/Research-Articles/Environment-Variables-Starndazation.md

   Cons
     - Will requite some way to determine which processors require which config.

-- When validating environmental variables, use diffrent levels , ie - Error message when database is missing, but warning if nats env is missing.
+- When validating environmental variables, use different levels, i.e - Error message when database is missing, but warning if NATS env is missing.

 ![Environmental Refresh](../images/Environmental-Variables-Validate-proposal.png)